 Are my visits covered under OHIP?

 Our Rehab Services are not covered by OHIP.
 Many of our rehab services are supported through extended health benefits, including physiotherapy, massage therapy, osteopathy, and chiropractic medicine.
 As each insurance plan is different, please check with your insurer before your appointment to determine what is covered.

 Is treatment covered by my extended health benefits?

 That depends on your insurance coverage policy.
 Contact your insurance provider to find out what services they cover and whether you will need a referral from a doctor.
 If you do need a referral, please request one from your GP.

 Do you treat MVA (car accident) and WSIB (workplace injury) cases?

 At Synergy Sports Medicine & Rehabilitation our focus is on acute musculoskeletal injuries and dysfunctions, and exercise.
-Our Wallace location is not equipped to treat these types of cases; however, our Danforth location is.
+Our Wallace location is not equipped to treat these types of cases; however, our Danforth location is able to fill out FAF (Functional Ability Forms) for workplace injuries, but is not a registered WSIB service provider.

 How much will my treatment plan cost?